j-bill/magnet2torrent/README.md

 Requires aria2 - install with sudo apt install aria2

-## edit the file and folder variables in the shell script to change the text file name and target folder.
+*Edit the file and folder variables in the shell script to change the magnet link containing file and target folder.*